 The Bureau of Land Management (BLM) is the primary Federal landowner in Nevada, managing nearly 48 million acres, or 67% of the State's total land area and 87% of the land designated as desert tortoise critical habitat (BLM 1998).
-The Bureau of Land Management (BLM) manages for sensitive species to prevent future listings according to 6840 regulations.
-In 1998, the BLM Las Vegas field office developed the Las Vegas Resource Management Plan (LVRMP), designating four areas of critical environmental concern (ACECs) to help provide protection for the desert tortoise.
+BLM manages for sensitive species to prevent future listings according to 6840 regulations.
+In 1998, the BLM Las Vegas field office developed the Las Vegas Resource Management Plan (LVRMP), designating four Areas of Critical Environmental Concern (ACECs) to help provide protection for the desert tortoise.
 Public land uses, such as mining, grazing, and recreation, are restricted in these areas (BLM 1998).
-In addition to providing desert tortoise protection consistent with the USFWS recommendations, the LVRMP was developed in response to a determination during a regularly scheduled review of the Clark County Management Framework Plan that deemed that the plan did not adequately address the rapidly changing public land-use demands in Clark County, as well as addressing the public concern arising from the public land disposals and exchanges occurring by legislative action.
+In addition to providing desert tortoise protection consistent with the USFWS recommendations, the LVRMP was developed in response to a determination during a regularly scheduled review of the Clark County Management Framework Plan that deemed the Clark County Management Framework Plan did not adequately address the rapidly changing public land use demands in Clark County, as well as addressing the public concern arising from the public land disposals and exchanges occurring by legislative action.